PriyankaManivannan15/priyanka-manivannan-capstone-final/README.md

 ## Part 1
-Created a Python script to obtain flight prices from the API and the current date and time the server running the python script.
+I created a Python script to obtain flight prices from the API and the current date and time the server is running the Python script.
 The .py script sits on a job server, running a CRON job every 3 hours.
 Next, it will store the data on a SQL database.

 ## Part 2
 A user-friendly Streamlit dashboard serves as the visual interface.
 It connects to the SQL database, retrieving the stored price data.
 This data is then transformed into a captivating and interactive graph, showcasing price fluctuations over time.